 Highlights: Keen, Clever, Dependable

-The Lagotto origin dates back to ancient years, roughly around 1474 A.D. during the “Pre-Roman” period.
+The Lagotto origin dates back to ancient years, roughly around 1474 A.D. during the “Pre-Roman” era.
 They originated from Romagna, Italy, in the marshland of Ravenna, where they were bred as waterfowl retrievers.
 In fact, they’re viewed as the ancestor of all the water dogs.

 The appearance of the Lagotto looks very similar to that of a Poodle or Bichon.
 While they may seem like lap dogs, they’re actually tough working dogs.
-The Lagotto is much stronger than they look, with an impressive amount of endurance.
+The Lagotto is much stronger than they seem, with an impressive amount of endurance.

 - This breed’s name is coined from the local dialect of Romagna, “Càn Lagòt,” which translates to “water dog.”